 changes in equipment.

 The list should include a brief description, milestone, and regulatory compliance.
-If a particular country requires the first batch of product to be recorded at the time of sale, the batch number may be provided or, if this is not possible, the date of sale should be provided in the <.
+If a particular country requires the first batch of product to be recorded at the time of sale, the batch number may be provided or, if this is not possible, the date of sale should be provided in the APQR Report.

 Qualification status of relevant equipment and utilities